 There are many facets to the animal kingdom found in this small strip of land.
 Most of its land area is made up of protected jungle, brimming up to the seams with unique instances of wildlife.

-It’s not hard to understand why you would want to visit a country like Panama, but what would it be like to move here?
+With the low cost of living in Central America it’s not hard to understand why you would want to visit a country like Panama, but what would it be like to move here?

 Living in Panama